Request a Call

 • Volume: Big data is directly related to the emergence of huge amounts of data, measured in terabytes, petabytes, and even exabytes, whose processing requires powerful tools.

-• Variety: A big data set typically can include structured data (usually stored in relational databases), partially structured data (data is not suitable for tables, but can be organized hierarchically), and unstructured data (does not have an organized structure: audio and video materials, and images)
+• Variety: A big data set typically can include structured data (usually stored in relational databases), partially structured data (data not suitable for tables but can be organized hierarchically), and unstructured data (does not have an organized structure—audio and video materials, and images).

-• Velocity: Big data is generated quickly and is often processed in real-time.
-If one machine is enough to process data, it is likely not big data.
-The number of servers in a cluster is always more than one
+• Velocity: Big data is generated quickly and is often processed in real time.
+If one machine is enough to process data, it’s likely not big data.
+The number of servers in a cluster is always more than one.

-• Veracity: Veracity or simply credibility refers to the quality of the data.
+• Veracity: Veracity or simply credibility refers to the data quality.
 Data with high veracity is valuable for analysis and makes a meaningful contribution to the overall results.

-• Since the data is well-organized and does not need constant transportation, and because employees with the appropriate authority have access to it and productivity improves
+• Since the data is well-organized and does not need constant transportation, and because employees with the appropriate authority have access to it, productivity improves.

-• Big data is a big responsibility, so it is very important to ensure the security and reliable preservation of data.
-With the help of a data management system, companies can give access to certain types of data, such as bank card numbers, payment information, etc., only to those who have the appropriate authority
+• Big data is a big responsibility, so it’s very important to ensure the security and reliable preservation of data.
+With the help of a data management system implemented—for example, through data silos—companies can give access to certain types of data, such as bank card numbers, payment information, etc., only to those who have the appropriate authority.

 • The more accurate and up-to-date the collected data, the more complete the team sees the picture and makes better decisions.
 The use of a well-designed data management tool ensures this.
-This also works in the opposite direction: with erroneous or inaccurate data, it will not be possible to make a correct and profitable decision
+This also works in the opposite direction: with erroneous or inaccurate data, it won’t be possible to make a correct and profitable decision.

 What Are the Components of a Data Management System?

-The basic functionality of data management systems depends on the specific application, whether it is data in educational processes, medicine, online sales, or the provision of other services.
+The basic functionality of a managed data infrastructure depends on the specific application, whether it is data in educational processes, medicine, online sales, or the provision of other services.
 Even the smallest companies usually have their websites, purchase or order history, user information, etc.—a certain set of data that can be collected and analyzed.
 But there is a basic list of components that make up a data management system:

-• The introduction and use of data by users includes viewing, creating, modifying, and deleting records, as well as the ability to search for data, sort it, or save query results
+• The introduction and use of data by users includes viewing, creating, modifying, and deleting records, as well as the ability to search for data, sort it, and save query results.

-• Integration with company information systems includes automated import and export of changes from local systems, comparison of data between local and central data structures, and provision of a set of services for applications and users to access and manage data
+• Data integration with company information systems includes automated importing and exporting of changes from local systems, comparison of data between local and central data structures, and provision of a set of services for applications and users to access and manage data.

-• Administration of the process of data management is the management of user roles and permissions, as well as maintaining the history of data exchanges, performing exports and imports
+• Administration of the process of data management is the management of user roles and permissions, maintaining the history of data exchanges, performing exports and imports, as well as appointing a chief data officer.

 What Is Enterprise Data Management?

-The variety of data that is received and stored in business organizations is constantly growing and changing.
+The variety of raw data that is received and stored in business organizations is constantly growing and changing.
 How do you deal with them, organize them, extract useful information, and be sure of their accuracy?
-For this purpose, there is an implementation of specialized enterprise data management software.
+For this purpose, there is the implementation of specialized enterprise data management software.

 Enterprise data management (EDM) is the process of extracting and storing data for both processes within an organization and external communications.
 In other words, EDM is not only the process of managing data but also people.
 This means that all employees of the company receive accurate, timely, and necessary information.

 The main purpose of this is to create conditions for the exchange of data while maintaining confidence and trust.
-This allows an organization to better understand its customers, develop new products, and make critical financial decisions based on the analysis of large amounts of corporate data.
+This allows an organization to better understand its customers, develop new products, and make critical financial decisions based on comprehensive data analysis.

 There is a wide range of data that can be managed, including: